rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn_L2_Low-Level_TestSpecification.md

 - `HAL` \- Hardware Abstraction Layer, may include some common components
 - `UT`  \- Unit Test(s)
 - `OEM`  \- Original Equipment Manufacture
-- `SoC`  \- System on a Chips
+- `SoC`  \- System on a Chip

 ### Definitions

   - `ut-core` \- Common Testing Framework <https://github.com/rdkcentral/ut-core>, which wraps a open-source framework that can be expanded to the requirements for future framework.

 ### References
 - `High Level Test Specification` - [dsComposite_test_spec.md](dsComposite_test_spec.md)